elastic/opbeans-swift/README.md

-# ios-integration-testing
+# opbeans-swift

-An opbeans based integration test for the iOS Agent.
+An opbeans based app for the iOS Agent.
-This project is intended to be used in conjunction with [apm-integration-testing](https://github.com/elastic/apm-integration-testing)
+This project is intended to be used in conjunction with [apm-integration-testing](https://github.com/elastic/apm-integration-testing) and the other opbeans applications.

 Agent configuration can be found in `./Shared/Model/ios_integration_testingApp.swift` including options to set collector address & secret token.

-use `Shared/Resources/apiData.json` to configure the target opbean endpoint in the apm-integration-testing suite.
+use `Shared/Resources/apiData.json` to configure the target opbean endpoint.
+Default to the opbeans-node on port `3000`.